Bluesky

 Dyer holds a B.A. in Government, with a minor in Russian and a Soviet Studies certificate, from the University of Maryland, a J.D. from the University of California Davis School of Law, and an M.A. from Chapman University.

-Mr. Dyer is the author of eleven books, including six in the Cold War espionage thriller series, The Nick Temple Files.
+Mr. Dyer is the author of twelve books, including six in the Cold War espionage thriller series, The Nick Temple Files.
+His most recent book, Greg Scarpa, Legendary Evil, is a biography of a notorious Mafia gangster, and is his first work of book-length nonfiction.
+It is being published by WildBlue Press and will be released on July 22, 2025.
+It is currently available for prerelease orders on Amazon.
 In his spare time, when he isn’t reading, swimming, or at the driving range, he is working on Nick Temple File no. 7, Nonessential Personnel.
 For additional information and links to Dyer’s books, check out his Amazon author page.